 But it doesn’t mean that a Fender guitar made in another country can’t be just as good as American-made models.

 Fender guitars are made in a variety of locations around the world.
-While the company is most closely associated with the USA, they also have manufacturing facilities in Mexico, Japan, Korea, China, and Indonesia.
+The company is most closely associated with the USA.
+But they also have manufacturing facilities in Mexico, Japan, Korea, China, and Indonesia.

-The factories and production locations may have changed over the years, but one thing remains unchanged, Fender’s commitment to crafting high-quality instruments that make musicians sound their best.
+The factories and production locations may have changed over the years.
+But one thing remains unchanged, Fender’s commitment to crafting high-quality instruments!
+It makes musicians sound their best.

 How good are Mexican Fenders?

-The Mexican-made Fenders are just as good as their American-made models, but you may find that they don’t have that extra sparkle to make them feel like an authentic American Strat.
+The Mexican-made Fenders are just as good as their American models.
+But you may find that they don’t have that extra sparkle to make them feel like an authentic American Strat.

 Are Fenders worth it?

-Implanted with the finest quality wood by master craftsmen, Fenders are often considered some of the best instruments for professional musicians and those who are looking for top-notch sound.
+Implanted with the finest quality wood by master craftsmen!
+Fenders are often considered some of the best instruments for professional musicians!
+Those players who are looking for top-notch sound.